madmann91/slang/README.md

 * Colored output and syntax highlighting
 * Test suite to check correctness

-## Documentation
-The documentation can be generated using doxygen.

 ## Examples

 ### User defined macros

 This [example](examples/user_macros.cpp) describes how to register custom macros into the preprocessor.
-Two new macro are introduced: One with a traditional production rule (i.e. identical to a macro defined with `#define MACRO(x) ...`), and a second macro which executes custom code.
+Two new macros are introduced: One with a traditional production rule (i.e. identical to a macro declared with `#define MACRO(x) ...`), and a second macro which executes custom code.

 ### Pattern matching on the AST